mcmo/mcmordie.net/README.md

-I am making **one website per weekday** as I learn to program.
+I am making **one website a day** as I learn to program.
 My focus is on Javascript.

 See the results at <a href="http://mcmordie.net/" target="_blank">mcmordie.net</a>